JonasSoerensen/CV/default/cv.typ

         )
     ],
     ..section[PROFESSIONAL\ SUMMARY][
-        With AxVac acquired by Power Adhesives, I'm now pursuing new challenges in compiler construction, low-level programming, and system optimization.
-Furthermore, my extensive management and entrepreneurial experience qualifies me as a capable manager.
+        With the acquisition of AxVac by Power Adhesives, I am now exploring new opportunities in compiler construction, low-level programming, and system optimization.
+My background in management and entrepreneurship has provided me with valuable experience in these areas.

-        Personally, I am stoic and energetic, deeply valuing integrity and reflection.
-I have a strong passion for mentoring peers to foster professional and personal growth for all.
+        On a personal note, I strive to be thoughtful and energetic, placing great importance on integrity and self-reflection.
+I am also enthusiastic about mentoring others to support their professional and personal development

     ],
     ..section[EXPERIENCE][
         #entry(title[Chief technical director] + [\ _*AxVac* | Copenhagen, Denmark_], [*2020-2024*])

-        AxVac, once near bankruptcy, became a key supplier to major fiberglass manufacturers like _Vestas_ and _Siemens Gamesa_, reaching 2.9 million € in annual revenue before its acquisition.
-This success was driven by the Coat Weight Control (CWC) system, which reduced construction flaws by up to 90%.
+        AxVac, once near bankruptcy, became a key supplier to major fiberglass manufacturers like Vestas and Siemens Gamesa, reaching €2.9 million in annual revenue before its acquisition.
+This success was driven by the Coat Weight Control system, which I designed and developed, reducing production defects by up to 90%.

         #entry(title[Software developer] + [\ _*Inniti* | Copenhagen, Denmark_], [*2021-2022*])